 You can see more about the wider context of our support for other countries' climate change responses, including our climate finance, under Climate change support.

 In October 2021 New Zealand committed to spend NZ $1.3 billion in grant-based climate finance between 2022 and 2025.
 This underlines the importance New Zealand attaches to global and regional efforts to work together to combat climate change.

 At least half of this climate finance commitment will support Pacific Island countries and at least 50 percent will target adaptation, a key priority for the Pacific.
 See stories and information about our partnerships under Climate change support.

 Our new commitment builds on earlier climate finance, including the 2019–2022 commitment announced by Prime Minister Ardern at the United Nations General Assembly in 2018.

 That commitment of NZ$300 million has been delivered through the International Development Cooperation (IDC) programme, half of that ($150 million) through a dedicated Climate Change Programme (operating until June 2023).

 For illustrations of our climate change support in practice, see the Climate Change Programme case studies.

-Aotearoa New Zealand also supports efforts to ensure Pacific voices are being heard in the world on climate change issues.
+This includes the support we provide to amplify Pacific voices.
+As a larger Pacific country, Aotearoa New Zealand also supports efforts to ensure voices from small island developing states in our region are heard in the world on climate change issues.

-For more about how we influence global action, see Building international collaboration.
+For more about how we influence global action, see Working with the world.